ASNA/post-json-to-avr-for-dot-net/README.md

 4. The AVR 'CustomersController` controller

 The final piece is the AVR controller.
-It's `Add` method is the target to which the from step #3 submits Json data.
+Its `Add` method is the target to which the from step #3 submits Json data.
 That controller code is shown below.

     BegClass CustomersController Access(*Public) +
                                  Extends(ASNA.JsonRestRouting.Controller)